Washington’s Efforts to Recover Salmon

 Washington State is tackling salmon recovery in many ways, but mostly focusing on improving the places salmon live.
 Below is some of the work being done using RCO grants and the progress made.

-- 683 barriers to migrating fish removed, opening up 2,038 miles of habitat.
+- Removed 1,351 barriers blocking migrating fish, opening more than 3,262 miles of habitat.

-- 456 fish screens installed to keep fish in rivers and out of irrigation ditches.
+- Installed 487 fish screens to keep fish in rivers and out of irrigation ditches.

-- 17,751 acres of land along rivers, wetlands, and estuaries cleared of invasive species.
+- Cleared 25,816 acres along rivers, wetlands, and estuaries of invasive species.

 Protecting Wild Salmon by Managing Fisheries

 The Washington Department of Fish and Wildlife and others mark millions of hatchery fish.
-These efforts can help improve the protection of wild salmon by allowing anglers to identify which fish are wild and return them to the water.
-These efforts are vital to maintain fishing as an important part of the state’s economy.
+These efforts help protect wild salmon by allowing anglers to identify which fish are wild and return them to the water.
+These efforts are vital to maintaining fishing as an important part of the state’s economy.

 - Fewer wild salmon are being harvested.
 The harvest rate has dropped an average of 41 percent in response to Endangered Species Act listings, except for Columbia River Chinook where stocks recently have become more abundant.

-- Improvements to hatcheries are reducing impacts on wild fish and are increasing the number of fish that could be caught by anglers.
+- Improvements to hatcheries are reducing impacts on wild fish and are increasing the number of fish that can be caught by anglers.
 From 1998 to 2008, a greater number of Puget Sound and Columbia River hatchery programs met scientific standards, increasing from 18 percent in 1998 to 27 percent.
-Learn more about hatchery review efforts.

 Economics of Salmon Recovery